Focus on Teaching: Spring 2010

 Lake Shore Campus - Information Commons

 9:00-10:15 Keynote: Dr. Christopher Dede, Harvard University’s Timothy E. Wirth Professor in Learning Technologies, will speak on how student learning styles are evolving and the impact this change has on teaching and learning in higher education.

 10:30-11:30 Breakout I (4 concurrent sessions)

 - Individual Reflective Practice and Evidence-Based Learning: Three Applications of Short Projects.
-Anne Reilly, School of Business Administration.
+Anne Reilly, Quinlan School of Business.
 This session reviews three examples of reflective practice assignments that have contributed to evidence-based learning in the domain of organizational management.

 - Attracting and Retaining an Expanded and Diverse Student Body in Sciences, Mathematics, and Computing.
 Ronald Greenberg, Andrew Harrington, Computer Science.
 This session will focus on ways to attract more students to STEM fields (science, technology, engineering, mathematics) and pedagogical innovations that can help maintain interest and success.